-Csaba Onczay is one of the leading violoncellists of his generation.
+Csaba Onczay is one of the leading cellists of his generation.
 He received the Kossuth Prize (1993), the highest award given to any performing artist in all of Hungary.
-He appears as a soloist in some of the most prestigious
+His excellent interpretation of Kodály`s

-at the Academy of Music in Budapest, Hungary where he remains today.
-In 2001, he was a Visiting Professor at Oberlin Conservatory in Oberlin, OH.
+He is Professor Emeritus of Cello at the Liszt University of Music in Budapest, Hungary, where he resides today.
+He was a Visiting Professor at Freiburg University of Music, at Oberlin Conservatory in OH.
 From 2006 to 2009 he

-In addition to numerous concert recordings for radio and television, Mr. Onczay has concertos of C.P.E.
+In addition to numerous concert recordings for radio and television, he has concertos of C.P.E.
 Bach, Schumann, Lalo, Villa Lobos, Dohnányi and also all the

 founded an orchestra in Florence, Italy in 2000.
 He is invited as soloist and chamber music player to many international festivals, including: Pablo Casals Festival Prades; Springfestival Budapest; Beaumaris Festival Gifu; Springfestival Prague.
 He is the

 Artistic Director of the Niederstotzingen Musiktage in Germany and of the Summer Courses at the Festetics Castle in Keszthely, Hungary and Bergamo, Italy.

 Le Monde reported about him in August 1990:

 “More significant was the successful presence of Hungarian cellist Csaba Onczay,

 an extraordinary concentration, connected to a sound of “velvet” – disregarding any effects -... vivacious, deep, passionate and sometimes with a “ghostly” character

-... close to Casals for saying
+... close to Casals for saying shortly”.